 Track 3: Building Technology and Construction Management

-The Building Technology and Construction Management division functions as a center of teaching, learning, and research in Building Physics, Concrete Technology, and Construction Management.
+Construction Management.
 Construction usually refers to the erection of large structures such as buildings, ship, aircraft, dams, roads, and bridges.
 By extension, Construction Technology Management refers to the planning, coordination and successful implementation of such structures.
 A branch of Civil Engineering, Construction Technology and Management is a fusion of civil engineering and construction management which may incorporate the principles of drainage, water supply and distribution, heating and ventilation, and recycling of construction and demolition waste management.

 Sub-Tracks: